lbruun-tutorials/modern-maven-multi/README.md

 There is really no reason _not_ to use the [Maven Wrapper](https://maven.apache.org/wrapper/) these days.
 It makes you independent of the Maven version supplied by your build host.
-Always, always use it.
+Always, always use it for library projects.

-Yes, in theory it means that a Maven distribution package needs to downloaded and unpacked for every CI job execution.
+Yes, in theory it means that a Maven distribution package needs to be downloaded and unpacked for every CI job execution.
 However, on a platform like GitHub, such assets are cached and not actually fetched from afar.
 Using the Linux `time` command I get 80 milliseconds used for the download of Maven and 70 milliseconds used for unpacking it.
 In other words: negligible.
 Don't worry about it.

 To be fair, the Wrapper actually has some dependencies of its own:
 - `wget` (alternatively `curl`) must be available in the PATH.
-- `unzip` (alternatively `tar`) must be available in the PATH.
+- `unzip` must be available in the PATH.

-but these are typically easy to fulfill.
+but these requirements are typically easy to fulfill ... at least for library projects.
+By contrast, for app projects, you might be using some buildpack or what not to build a docker image.
+In such environment the `wget` and `unzip` may not be available, so for these type of projects use of the Maven Wrapper might be obstructed.

 ### BOM